 I agree with you.
 Ground beef alone will not meet all of kitty’s nutritional needs.
 There are a couple of things you could try.
 One is mixing small amounts of cat food with the ground beef so as to build up resistance to whatever is causing her loose stools.
 You can also try Wysong Feline Biotic which assists cats’ digestive systems when on commercial diets.
 The Missing Link Feline Formula provides good nutrients.
 Lastly, do not give up on cat food.
 Petcurean makes a good grain-free, low-sugar cat food that may work for your little gal.
 Let me know how things go.
 Simba

 I will try.
 Sorry to hear about your little gal and her tummy troubles.
 Just remember that kittens get diarrhea rather frequently (they have very sensitive tummies) and any change in their diet/environment and/or infections may trigger an episode.
 While I have never heard of scrambled eggs and white fish as a treatment, I do not know what your vet knows.
 Be patient, check out the letters below for poop colors and loose stools, monitor and document her progress and talk to your vet.
 Let me know how you do.
 Your Pal, Simba

-We have a new kitten ~ 5 weeks old with constant diarrhea - she eats only dry (softened) kitten chow and drinks water only - we took her to the vet who found only worms in the stool.
+We have a new kitten that is 5-weeks-old and has constant diarrhea - she eats only dry (softened) kitten chow and drinks water only - we took her to the vet who found only worms in the stool.
 He wormed her, but she still has the problem.
 Any ideas?? - Runny

 Hopefully your kitten is undergoing continuing treatment for the roundworm.
 Be sure that you follow your vet's directions.
 As for her continuing loose stool, check out the tips in my letter to Pepto Kitty to help the little gal's tummy out. - Your Pal, Simba